 Sacred Arts in China

-This course fulfills the following Major requirements: Geographical area (B) and Chronological period (I) or (II), based on the topic of the final research paper or project.
+This course fulfills the following requirements for the History of Art major: Geographical area (B) and Chronological period (I) or (II), based on the topic of the final research paper or project.